-We are so busy rushing between school, nursery, after school clubs and work that we often forget to take care of ourselves and fit exercise into our lives.
-I know that it features quite low down on the list of things that need to get done in a week but taking some time out to exercise has some wonderful advantages.
+We are so busy rushing between school, nursery and work that we often forget to take care of ourselves and fit exercise into our lives.
+I know that it features quite low down on the list of things that need to get done in a week.
+But taking some time out to exercise has some wonderful advantages.

 I tend to sleep better – all that sweat-inducing activity means I am physically exhausted by the time I get to bed.
-It also reduces stress, sharpens your memory (which has taken a bit of bashing since having children), gives you more energy, plus it boosts brainpower, all of which I could do with in my life.
+It also reduces stress, sharpens your memory (which has taken a bit of bashing since having children) and gives you more energy.
+More importantly, it boosts brain power, which I could definitely do with in my life.

 Find a sport that makes you feel good about yourself.
 Think back to when you were young.
 What used to make you feel good?
 Mine was swimming and roller skating.
 When I partake in either of these activities I feel like my batteries have been fully recharged and I am ready for whatever life wants to throw at me.

 Once you have found that sport, it’s about finding the time to squeeze it into our already busy schedules.
 If you need some inspiration then take a look at my Top 10 Ways to fit exercise into your busy week.
 Depending on your circumstances not all of these will be appropriate, but hopefully, there are a couple of ideas that will fit into your weekly routine.

 1. Make exercise part of your commute

 Be it running, cycling, scooting or walking to work.
 This is an excellent way of fitting exercise into your life without having to make any extra time for it.
 My commute to work involved travelling a mere three miles but it would take me almost an hour to get there on public transport.
 I decided that I would try walking instead and guess what?
 It took the same amount of time and what was a refreshing way to start the day.
 It gave me the opportunity to clear my mind and get prepared for the day ahead plus I saved money on the bus fare.